 Recently I stopped at the Readington Diner in Readington, New Jersey.
 I’m not sure how I stumbled across the diner, but I was in the area, and it sounded pretty good.

 The atmosphere of the Readington Diner is unique.
 The outside has a little mascot dude.
 I’m not entirely sure what he is, but he plastered around everywhere including on the coffee mugs.

-The coffee was the Lacas brew from Pennsauken.
+The coffee at the Readington Diner was the Lacas brew from Pennsauken.
 I’ve talked a little bit before about it, but it’s a local brew in New Jersey as well as one of my favorites.
 The waitress put the whipped cream on perfectly.
 The coffee was great.

-The waitress was hilarious.
+The waitress at the Readington Diner was hilarious.
 Anyone with a sense of humor is a winner in my book (See FueledbyLOLZ name).
 She brought out plenty of refills and everything we needed.
 She was great.

-I was in a Greek mood, so I ordered the bruschetta/hummus appetizer.
+The Readington Diner menu has everything a stereotypical NJ diner has, I was in a Greek mood, so I ordered the bruschetta/hummus appetizer.
 It came with a lot of pita bread circled around the bruschetta and hummus.
 The presentation, as well as the actual appetizer, was delicious.
-It was more pita bread than I was expecting but pita bread is my favorite.
+It was more pita bread than I was expecting, but pita bread is my favorite.
 I’m in the minority, but I like a big portion size.

 For the coffee, appetizer and gyro special the cost was $21.
 It wasn’t a bad price considering how much gyro meat I received.

 I didn’t hate the Readington Diner, but there are others I would prefer more.
-It’s a good stop, but I don’t have anything interesting or unique to report.
+The Readington Diner is a good stop, but I don’t have anything interesting or unique to report.
 It’s some of the better coffee I’ve had, though.